-Cilantro is one of the popular Mediterranean herb which commonly recognized as leaf-coriander in Asia.
+Cilantro is one of the traditional Mediterranean herbs which commonly recognized as leaf-coriander in Asia.
 It is widely employed in savory dishes in almost all parts of the world.
-The herb carries many notable plant derived chemical compounds that are known to have disease preventing and health-promoting properties.
-Plant coriander is quite similar to dill in terms of utility where both its leaves as well as seeds can be used in cuisune.
+It carries many important plant-derived chemical compounds that are known to have disease preventing and health promoting properties.
+Plant coriander is quite similar to dill regarding utility where both its leaves as well as seeds can be used in cuisine.

-Botanically, coriander herb belongs to the family of Apiaceae, in the genus: Coriandrum.
+Botanically, coriander herb belongs to the family of Apiaceae, of the genus: Coriandrum.
 Scientific name: Coriandrum sativum.

-Leaf-coriander features dark green, hairless, soft leaves that vary in shape broad-lobed near the base, and slender and feathery higher up near its flowering stems.
-Its leaves and stem possess slightly citrus flavor.
+Leaf-coriander features dark green, smooth, hairless, soft leaves that vary in shape from broad-lobed at the base and slender, feathery higher up near its flowering tops.
+Its leaves and stem possess mildly citrus flavor.

-Coriander seeds feature tiny, yellowish brown, round to oval with vertical ridges.
-They are used as a spice and have a flavor that is aromatic, sweet and citrus, but also slightly peppery.
+Coriander seeds are tiny, yellowish brown, round to oval with vertical ridges.
+They are used as a spice and have a flavor that is aromatic, sweet and citrusy, but also slightly peppery.

 Cilantro herb is very low in calories and contains no cholesterol.
 However, its deep-green leaves possess good amounts of antioxidants, essential oils, vitamins, and dietary fiber, which may help reduce LDL or "bad cholesterol" levels in the blood.

 Its leaves and seeds contain many essential volatile oils such as borneol, linalool, cineole, cymene, terpineol, di-pentene, phellandrene, pinene, and terpinolene.

-The leaves and stem tips are also rich in numerous anti-oxidant polyphenolic flavonoids such as quercetin, kaempferol, rhamnetin, and epigenin.
+The leaves and stem tips are also rich in numerous antioxidant polyphenolic flavonoids such as quercetin, kaempferol, rhamnetin, and apigenin.

 The herb is a good source of minerals like potassium, calcium, manganese, iron, and magnesium.
 Potassium is an important component of cell and body fluids that help regulate heart rate and blood pressure.
 Iron is essential for red blood cell production.
-Manganese is used by the body as a co-factor for the antioxidant enzyme, superoxide dismutase.
+The human body uses manganese as a co-factor for the antioxidant enzyme, superoxide dismutase.